What is the Padrón (empadronamiento) and do I have to register?

 How to register

-You don’t have to own your house to register, just be able to prove the address where you are living.
+You do not have to own your house to register, just be able to prove the address where you are living.
+If staying in an Air BNB or vaccional property you will not be permitted to register.

-Some Ayuntamientos require you to go to the main Town Hall to register, others, particularly on the south coast of Tenerife have conveniently located sub offices.
+Some Ayuntamientos require you to go to their main Office to register, others, particularly on the south coast of Tenerife have conveniently located sub offices called SAC centres (Servicio de Atencion de Ciudadanos) .

 All applicants must provide their passports and a photocopy as well as;